Public-sector trade unions in the United States: "Little New Deal" era

 Change came in the 1950s.
 In 1958 New York mayor Robert Wagner, Jr. issued an executive order, called "the little Wagner Act," giving city employees certain bargaining rights, and gave their unions with exclusive representation (that is, the unions alone were legally authorized to speak for all city workers, regardless of whether or not some workers were members.)
 Management complained but the unions had power in city politics.

 The first U.S. state to permit collective bargaining by public employees was Wisconsin, in 1959.
 Collective bargaining is now permitted in three fourths of U.S. states.
 By the 1960s and 1970s public-sector unions expanded rapidly to cover teachers, clerks, firemen, police, prison guards and others.
 In 1962, President John F. Kennedy issued Executive Order 10988, upgrading the status of unions of federal workers.

 Recent years

 After 1960 public sector unions grew rapidly and secured good wages and high pensions for their members.
 While manufacturing and farming steadily declined, state- and local-government employment quadrupled from 4 million workers in 1950 to 12 million in 1976 and 16.6 million in 2009.
 Adding in the 3.7 million federal civilian employees there were 20 million government employees.
 In 2010 8.4 million government workers were represented by unions, including 31% of federal workers, 35% of state workers and 46% of local workers.
-As Daniel Disalvo notes, "In today's public sector, good pay, generous benefits, and job security make possible a stable middle-class existence for nearly everyone from janitors to jailors."
+In 2010, Daniel DiSalvo argued that public sector unions led to significant strains on budgets due in part to paying unionized employees significantly more than equivalent private sector positions, and should be curtailed.

 In 2009 the U.S. membership of public sector unions surpassed membership of private sector unions for the first time, at 7.9m and 7.4m respectively.

 In 2011 states faced a growing fiscal crisis and the Republicans had made major gains in the 2010 elections.
 Public sector unions came under heavy attack especially in Wisconsin, as well as Indiana, New Jersey and Ohio from conservative Republican legislatures.
 Conservative state legislatures tried to drastically reduce the abilities of unions to collectively bargain.
 Conservatives argued that public unions were too powerful since they helped elect their bosses, and that overly generous pension systems were too heavy a drain on state budgets.

-In 2022 it was reported that library staffs are turning to unions for security and social equity.
+In 2022, some library staffs were turning to unions for security and social equity.

-Second Trump administration

-Trump signed Executive Orders 14251 and 14343, which was reported to have lead to over 445,000 federal employees losing their union protections.
+In 2025, Donald Trump signed Executive Orders 14251 and 14343, which was reported to have led to over 445,000 federal employees losing their union protections.